 - goods exported and destinations on the licences

 - any special conditions

 Reasons for revoking an OIEL

-The emphasis in an ECO compliance audit is to help businesses take action to comply with the licence requirements.
+The emphasis in an ECJU compliance audit is to help businesses take action to comply with the licence requirements.

-Most non-compliance issues found by the ECO relate to documentation errors.
+Most non-compliance issues found by the ECJU relate to documentation errors.
 Typical issues found on compliance audits, which might lead to a licence being revoked, include:

 - lack of sufficient procedures in administering company use of licences.

 - failure to keep adequate records as specified by the licence terms and conditions and as a result not being able to confirm correct usage of the licence.